Daniel Paul Schreber: Criticism

-Freud's interpretation has been contested by a number of subsequent theorists, most notably Gilles Deleuze and Félix Guattari in their work Anti-Oedipus and elsewhere.
+Freud's interpretation has been contested by a number of theorists, most notably Gilles Deleuze and Félix Guattari in their work Anti-Oedipus and elsewhere.
 Their reading of Schreber's Memoirs is a part of their wider criticism of familial orientation of psychoanalysis and it foregrounds the political and racial elements of the text; they see Schreber's written experience of reality abnormal only in its honesty about the experience of power in late capitalism.

 Elias Canetti also devoted the eleventh chapter of his theoretical magnum opus Crowds and Power, and the essay Power and Survival to a reading of Schreber, claiming that Freud took into consideration only a small part of Schreber's text and that his interpretation was completely wrong.
 According to Canetti, Schreber's description of his own paranoia is "by far the most important document about the One... in the entire psychiatric literature."
 Schreber fantasized that he was the only man to have survived the plague and leprosy epidemics, thanks to "divine rays", and this, for Canetti, is "the extreme and final stage of power".

 Finally, Jacques Lacan's Seminar on the Psychoses and one of his écrits "On a Question Prior to Any Possible Treatment of Psychosis" are predominantly concerned with reading and evaluating Schreber's text over and against Freud's original and originating interpretation.

 According to Thomas Dalzell (2011, 2018), Freud's etiology for Schreber's paranoia has not been fully accepted by anglophone psychoanalysts, even those who claim to side with Freud and his interpretation of the Schreber case.
 However, Dalzell argues that the French psychoanalyst, Jacques Lacan, has accepted Freud's etiology more fully, in that he adheres not only to the Freudian association between castration and the father, although he relates them in a symbolic dialectic (the foreclosure of the signifier of the Name-of-the-Father) instead of Freud's imaginary one (the loss of the integrity of Schreber's body in his relationship with his father), but understands Schreber's psychotic world as his inability to move beyond the narcissism of what Lacan calls "the mirror stage".
 Where most anglophone commentators have concentrated on the homosexual component of Freud's etiology, Lacan sees it as only a symptom, preferring to stress Freud's positing a narcissism fixation as the cause.
 Hence Schreber's relationships with his imaginary "fleetingly improvised men," with his doctor, Flechsig, and even with God, reduced to a little other, and hence his behavior in front of the mirror, adorning himself with ribbons and feminine accessories, as well as Schreber's remarks about himself as a "leprous corpse leading another leprous corpse," the description of a reduction, as Lacan puts it, to the confrontation with "his psychical double".